hlyttle/hlyttle/README.md

 🌱 What I'm currently working on:
 * learning Java and React
 * studying for the ISTQB Certified Tester Foundation Level

+Find me on LinkedIn [here](https://www.linkedin.com/in/helen-lyttle).

 Pronouns: she/her